Turkey or Chicken Enchiladas Verdes

 - Discard the skin and bones and shred the meat with two forks.
 You should have about 4 cups turkey.

-- *If using leftover turkey or the turkey you just cooked in the saucepan, saute' onions for a few minutes in olive oil until translucent.
-Add garlic and saute' a few more minutes.
+- Sauté onions for a few minutes in olive oil until translucent.
+Add garlic and sauté for a few more minutes.
 Remove from heat.
-Shred turkey and add to onions and garlic.
+Shred the turkey and add to onions and garlic.1 small sweet onion, ½ Clove fresh garlic, 2 Tablespoons safflower or canola oil, 1 Teaspoon Fresh ground black pepper to taste, 1 Tablespoon sea salt

 For Tomatillo Sauce

-- Cook Tomatillos and jalapeño together in a small amount of water (or steam) until color changes (Tomatillos will turn a tannish yellow).
+- Cook the tomatillos and jalapeño together in a small amount of water (or steam) until color changes (Tomatillos will turn a tannish yellow).4 good sized fresh Tomatillas, ½- 1 whole fresh jalapeño stem removed

 - Drain any excess water, save water and set aside.

-- Place the Tomatillos and pepper into a food processor or blender along with the garlic, onion, lime juice and spices.
+- Place the tomatillos and pepper into a food processor or blender along with the garlic, onion, lime juice, and spices.½ Onion, 3 large garlic cloves, ½ Teaspoon fresh oregano, 1 Tablespoon sea salt, 1 ½ Teaspoon lime juice

 - Blend for 20 seconds or until desired consistency is achieved.